 I knew I had to see this to believe it.

-So that afternoon, I set off to Kumbla – a place 40 kilometers from Mangalore.
+So that afternoon, I set off to Kumbla – a place 40 kilometres from Mangalore.
 Thanks to the rains, the temple and its surroundings were glowing in green.
 The temple itself was placed in the middle of a lake.
-I was greeted by a pleasing, talkative poojari who told me all about the temple, and the mysterious crocodile.
+I was greeted by a pleasing, talkative poojari who told me all about the temple and the mysterious crocodile.
 He told me that there always is one crocodile that guards the temple.
-Long back, there was one that was killed by the British soldiers.
+Long back, there was one that the British soldiers killed.
 Another one mysteriously appeared soon after.
 Strange, eh?

 Anyways, I decided I would try my luck at the adjacent lake.
-The second lake was small and the water, calm.
-I squinted my eyes and looked hard to the dark spots near the bank.
-That’s when I spotted two glowing eyes, staring intently at me.
+The second lake was small, and the water, calm.
+I squinted my eyes and looked hard at the dark spots near the bank.
+That’s when I spotted two glowing eyes staring intently at me.
 It was indeed Babiya, the croc!
 To read about it was something, but to see it in person was another.
-Assured by my knowledge that it was a vegetarian, I went near the croc to get a closer look.
+Assured by my knowledge that it was a vegetarian, I went near the croc to look closer.
 15 minutes of eye-to-eye with the croc, and I decided it was time to go.
 Now, whether it was indeed a vegetarian or not, I couldn’t confirm.
 The only way to test that would’ve been to get closer and offer a shake of hands, and I did not want to take that risk.
-After all, I had to drive my way back and it would’ve been difficult to drive ‘single-handedly’.
+After all, I had to drive my way back, and it would’ve been difficult to drive ‘single-handedly’.

 Here are a few pictures of the temple and the adjacent lake where I found the croc.